Reimagining Tarralla Creek

 Stage 2

-The first section of the Reimagining Tarralla Creek project was completed in 2022.
-This section saw 500 metres of concrete pipes converted into a natural waterway, as well as an upgrade to the Croydon Drain Wetland between Vinter Road and Norton Road.
-The project included:
+Completed in 2022, Stage 1 saw 500m of concrete pipes converted into a natural waterway, and upgrade to the Croydon Drain Wetland between Vinter Road and Norton Road.

 • a new waterway channel